-- 4.27 There is a breakeven forecast against budget for the Council's core Elections Service.
-Croydon Digital and Resident Access Division - £0.5m forecast underspend - 4.28 Underspends in Concessionary Travel are forecast owing to staff vacancies and a favourable final concessionary travel settlement for the year.
+4.27 There is a breakeven forecast against budget for the Council's core Elections Service.
+There is an intention to establish a reserve based on any additional underspends beyond Period 9 to mitigate known additional costs in 2024-25.

+Croydon Digital and Resident Access Division - £0.6m forecast underspend

+4.28 Higher than expected income in the Bereavement and Registrars service has led to an in-year forecast income over-achievement.
+The Concessionary Travel and Travel Service Team are forecasting an underspend owing to staff vacancies and a favourable final concessionary travel settlement for the year.
+Contact Centre and the Complaints Team have staffing underspends owing to staff vacancies.
+Digital operations are forecasting an underspend owing to staffing vacancies and reductions in contract expenditure.

-Chief People Officer Division - £0.2m forecast underspend
+Chief People Officer Division - £0.3m forecast underspend

 4.29 Staffing related underspends and lower than expected training expenditure is offsetting the overspend in the payroll service owing to the delay in the restructure of the team.
+The payroll team restructure was completed in December 2023 and the headcount of the payroll team reduced as a result.